Frequently asked questions (FAQ)

 What will happen to the current footprint community?

-They will be invited to re-calculate their footprint and join the Seven Day footprint challenge.
+They will be invited to re-calculate their footprint and join the Footprint Challenge.
 It's likely that their footprint will increase (subject to the data being the same as in their original footprint) due to the fact that the new calculator takes into account all greenhouse gas emissions, and not just carbon.

 Why is WWF-UK using the footprint calculator.